BrockWW/BubbleFindingAlgorithm/README.txt

 as long as the input into the algorithm is a 2D numpy array in units of H*cm^-2, any type of file can be used for importing the data.

+To run the files, simply use the normal python routine in terminal of typing:

+python FILE_NAME.py

 **NOTE: The files:
     - example_run_algorithm.py
     - radio_observation_conversion.py